 Team productivity is the top priority for many companies today.
 Email Analytics reports a 3% annual increase in team performance since 2011.
 The company explains these data through the growth in total productivity, plus impressive technology advancements.

 Indeed, technology has saved the day, and now we use tons of apps to improve our workplace experience.
-Content sharing tools, messengers, project management software, document processing, and customer relationship management tools to name a few...
+Content sharing tools, messengers, project management software, document processing, embedded technology, and customer relationship management tools to name a few...

 Digital asset management (DAM) is one more workplace app that needs to be in your arsenal.
 The tool is a lifesaver for businesses as it works perfectly for all types of teams.
 From marketing to developers, your teammates will find DAM very helpful, and it’ll enhance their productivity.